Tenex-Finance/smart-contracts/README.md

 ## Optimism Mainnet Fork Tests

 In order to run mainnet fork tests against optimism, inherit `BaseTest` in `BaseTest.sol` in your new class and set the `deploymentType` variable to `Deployment.FORK`.
-The `OPTIMISM_RPC_URL` field must be set in `.env`.
+The `BLAST_RPC_URL` field must be set in `.env`.
 Optionally, `BLOCK_NUMBER` can be set in the `.env` file or in the test file if you wish to test against a consistent fork state (this will make tests faster).

 ## Lint